pow-auth/pow/guides/custom_session_and_registration.md

 ## Conclusion

 That's all to start your custom pow powered app!
 You can run your server and test it.
-Don't forget to create your private page (mentionned in the routes).
+Don't forget to create your private page (mentioned in the routes).

 Remember that Pow allows you to leverage the power of its plugs.
 I strongly encourage you to read their documentation.
 That's the only things you'll need to customize the registration/session part of your app with pow!